Hennzau/Hennzau/README.md

 ### My personal projects

 I was able to realize many projects, small things in video games, management applications or animations.
 But they are not on this GitHub anymore!
-At the moment I'm working with a friend @[Adrien](https://github.com/ajayat) on a programming language!

-This is the organization : [omega-lang](https://github.com/omegalang)
+At the moment I'm studying mathematics and physics at Sainte-Geneviève prep-school in Versailles so I have less time to spend on programming.

+Currently thinking about :
+  - home made ecs
+  - home made windowing library
+  - home made desktop-app builder

 # My Skills